 Even though it is a small build the head is quite intricate and part-intensive, which you can appreciate in the time-lapse video above.
 The head is also a nice display piece in and of itself.
-Therefore I created step-by-step instructions which you can find on the official THQ Nordic website.

 Having finished the head, I continued with the rest of the body.
 Because Vulgrim wears a long skirt and is always floating above the ground, the model has no legs.
 This allowed for a sturdy and continuous centre structure, which supports the entire built.
 This solved all stability concerns and offered a lot of freedom in tackling the rest of the model.
 I tried to differentiate between his exposed upper body and the clothes he wears by using different building styles.
 His body alternates between light bluish grey (Colour-ID 86), dark bluish grey (85) and flat silver (95) with many uneven and odd parts to replicate his heterogenous skin.
 Meanwhile, his sleeves, skirt and scarf are built in dark blue (63) with large parts and smooth surfaces to evoke a homogenous cloth look.